Ben Lee, Photographer & Artist

 Fluent in English & Mandarin.

-Fully registered businesses in UK, USA, China & South Africa.
+Fully registered businesses in UK, USA, Canada, China, and South Africa.

 Available for assignments worldwide.

-When I was a primary school kid, everyday after school, I would rush to the attic of my dad’s architecture firm, and immerse myself in pencil drawing, often times with my elder brother Lawrence.
+When I was a primary school kid, everyday after school, I would rush to the attic of my dad’s architecture firm, and immerse myself in drawing, often with my elder brother Lawrence.

 When we got deeply into our visual creations, I’d noticed something very interesting.
-I’d get so absorbed, that I felt I was at one with the art itself.
-I felt the characters on paper coming to life.
-I felt lightly suspended in air, time dilated, space distorted, tunnel vision and experiences carved deeply in my mind.
-Most magically, the drawings just appeared on the paper itself; I was merely holding the pencil.
+I’d get so absorbed, I felt I was at one with the art itself.
+I enjoyed drawing Dragon Ball Z, and I felt the characters on paper coming to life.
+I felt lightly suspended, time stretched, space distorted.
+This tunnel vision and experiences was deeply engraved in my mind.
+Most magically, the drawings seem to appeared on the paper by itself.
+I was merely holding the pencil.

-We’d spend much time immersed in our bliss, until my mother’s voice from downstairs broke dreamlike state “guys, time for dinner!”
+We’d spend much time immersed in this bliss, until my mother’s voice from downstairs this dreamlike state “guys, time for dinner!”

-As a teenager growing up in Canada, I looked back at those experiences as nothing short of magical, as I never experienced anything quite like it again.
+As a teenager growing up in Vancouver Canada, I cherished those experiences as nothing short of magical, as I didn’t experienced anything quite like it during that time period.

-Intuitively, I understood those were important moments in my life.
-I felt so alive, but I downplayed those experiences as “I was just a kid and that’s what kids do, they have fun”.
+Intuitively, I understood those were important moments in life.
+I felt so alive.
+Between the busy rush of school and extracurricular activities, I downplayed those experiences as “I was just a kid and that’s what kids do, they have fun”.

-What I failed to understand was that actually growing up, I forgot how to be a kid.
-Forgot how to see without the limitations of human constructs and and filters I’ve picked up along the way.
+What I didn’t understand until much later was that, actually growing up, I forgot how to “be a kid”.
+Forgot how to see the world, without the limitations and human constructs that I’ve been conditioned and filters I’ve picked up along the way.

 Fast forward to my first summer at McGill University as a business school student, I intuitively picked up my first camera out of the frustration of my dissatisfaction with my side hustle as a student entrepreneur that summer.

-On the very first day I got the camera, I went out onto the streets of old Montreal, and without any expectations, start started walking, observing, clicking.
+On the very first day I got the camera, I went out for a spontaneous photo walk on the streets of Old Montreal.
+Without any expectations, I started observing, clicking way, learning how to operate the camera.

-Interestingly, and with immense satisfaction, this photo-walk threw me into the same feeling I had during childhood while drawing.
+Interestingly and with immense satisfaction, this photo-walk threw me into the same feeling I had drawing during childhood.

-That feeling I knew was important but never felt after since.
+That same feeling I knew was important, but haven’t felt since.

 —

-Photography consistently brought me into the state of joy, contentment, and peace.
-I decided to follow my intuition and move to London to pursue photography professionally.
+Photography consistently and reliably bring me into the state of joy, contentment, and peace.

-After 15 years of professional photography, it became apparent that operating the camera is only a tiny part in the practice of photography.
+After becoming fluent with the technicals, it became clear that operating the camera is only a tiny part in the practice of photography.

 Photography is the practice of seeing, thinking, feeling, and most importantly, a practice of being.

-My practice of photography and visual arts at large, is my attempt to capture a slice of my consciousness.
+This practice of photography and visual arts, is my attempt to capture a frame of the consciousness I am grateful to experience.

 Hope to continually share this process as an artist, and continually to expand and collaborate with the the universe.